Student Assistantships Program:

 • References Cited (no page limit)

-There is also tuition assistance available of $1,500 for Doctoral and Master's students per semester.
+There is also tuition assistance of $1,500 per semester for Doctoral and Master's students.

 For more information about the PR Space Grant Fellowships and Scholarships Program please contact: